jansen-craft/cs2ics/README.md

 Instead of running the script on your own, you can opt to enter your cookie into [get-schedule](https://github.com/jansen-craft/cs2ics/actions)

-Your COOKIE is only valid for a few seconds, but this is still really awful.
+Your COOKIE is only valid for a few minutes, but this is still really awful.
 Anyone can see your cookie as the Action runs and can download your schedule after.
 If you decide to do this, please make sure to delete your run after you are finished.

 Once again, I recommend you run this locally if you care even the slighest about the privacy of your information.